 15. Connection to external libraries (for example: interface cloud services API such as YouTube)

-16. Create support for scheduling execution and interface CI systems (it’s possible to install Jenkins on the computer and working with it).
+16. Create support for scheduling execution and interface CI systems (it’s possible to install Jenkins CI server on the computer and working with it).

 17. Compatibility with Mobile device platforms.

 18. Expand to a compatibility with Desktop Apps.